Dharinesh/Breast-Cancer-Prediction/README.md

 ## Evaluation

 The performance of each model was evaluated using accuracy, precision, recall, and F1-score metrics.
-The results indicated that [insert best-performing model] achieved the highest accuracy of [insert accuracy value] on the test dataset.
+The results indicated that Gaussian NaiveBayes achieved the highest accuracy of 97% on the test dataset.

 ## Custom Input